francescocozzi/ai-security-scanner/README.md

 ## 🔐 Security Notes

-Se trovi una vulnerabilità nella repo:
+If you discover an issue:

-- **Non** aprire un issue pubblico
+- **Do not** open a public GitHub issue
-- Contatta privatamente il maintainer
+- Reach out privately

-Responsible disclosure welcome.
+Responsible disclosure is appreciated.

 ---

 ## ⚠️ Disclaimer

-Questo tool **non sostituisce** un’analisi di sicurezza umana.
+This tool does **not** replace human security review.
-È un acceleratore di triage e prioritizzazione.
+It accelerates triage—but expert analysis is still required.

 ---

 ## 📍 Roadmap

-- Export PDF nativo
+- Native PDF export
 - Plugin architecture (OWASP checks)
 - Container image scanning
 - SBOM ingestion
-- Secret-detection ML
+- ML-based secret detection
-- Delta scan (trend history)
+- Trend / delta history

 ---